mulecode/vertere/README.md

 commit it again in the HEAD of the current branch.

 Milestone and Release-Candidate (M and RC) - Those are postfixes with auto sequencers, if the latest tag have same postfix (M or RC).
-The `versioning init` command will incrementer the sequencer only. example from a tag `1.2.3RC4` -> `1.2.3RC5`
+The `vertere init` command will incrementer the sequencer only. example from a tag `1.2.3RC4` -> `1.2.3RC5`

 ### Postfix weights Details